luctus/riauditor/README.md

 ## Development

+You need to have Docker installed in your computer (if you are using a Mac, then I really recommend you to user [Dinghy](https://github.com/codekitchen/dinghy)) and the [nginx-proxy container](https://github.com/jwilder/nginx-proxy) up and running.

-Make sure you edit the `.env` file with your Google credentials.
+Now, make sure you edit the `.env` file with your Google credentials.
 It should looks like this:
 ```
 RAILS_ENV=development
 PASSENGER_APP_ENV=development